 encourage and support deeper local conversations with the non-Aboriginal community about Treaty/ies in Victoria around the State.

-As part of this work, we will support 10 local facilitators to
+As part of this work, we have supported local facilitators to

-host 10 Local Treaty Conversations across metro and regional Victoria.
-These local conversations will be supported by Session Resources, including a Facilitator Guide, and Small Grants to cover expenses.
+host Local Treaty Conversations across metro Victoria.
+These local conversations have been supported by Session Resources and Small Grants to cover expenses.

-We encourage Local Reconciliation and Community Groups to host Local Treaty Conversations and if needed, apply for a small grant to cover event expenses.
-To find out more about Small Grants,
+We encourage Local Reconciliation and Community Groups to host Local Treaty Conversations.

-Reconciliation Victoria’s Treaty Engagement Project has had a strong response, with the first of our Local Treaty Conversations run by Banyule Council and broadcast live by 3KND during National Reconciliation Week having attracted well over 100 people.
-The next forum on June 13, organised by Darebin Council has been booked out.
-Watch this space for announcements of future local events.
+Reconciliation Victoria’s Treaty Engagement Project has had a strong response, with the first of our Local Treaty Conversations run by Banyule and Darebin Councils having attracted over 200 people and broadcast live by 3KND.

 To learn more broadly about Treaty, including information about the roadshows, the Treaty Commission and other Aboriginal perspectives on Treaty, please visit our Treaty page.